What you need to know about IR35: Are you an employee or a limited company?

 What if IR35 Applies to Me?

-If you happen to be caught by IR35 then you must pay yourself by salary as opposed to dividends (as if you was a full time employee) from your private limited company.
+If you happen to be caught by IR35 then you must pay yourself by salary as opposed to dividends (as if you were a full time employee) from your private limited company.
 The salary paid will then attract NI and Taxes.

 Although this is not the most tax efficient way of operating it is possible for you to claim some expenses as well as an allowance.
 You should check with your accountant as to what this is.